Indonesia–Netherlands relations: History

 Cornelis de Houtman and his fleet arrived on 27 June 1596 in Banten waters, then returned on 14 August 1597 brought 240 bags of pepper, 45 tonnes of nutmeg, and 30 bales of mace.

 In 1603, the VOC commenced operations in what is now Indonesia where it fought wars to expand its domain.
 Though Indonesian history featured other European colonial powers, it was the Dutch who solidified their hold on the archipelago.
 After VOC's bankruptcy in 1800, the Netherlands took control of the archipelago in 1826.
 Following this, they also fought against the natives and then enforced a period of forced labour and indentured servitude until 1870 when, in 1901, they adopted the "Dutch Ethical Policy and Indonesian National Revival," which included a somewhat increased investment in indigenous education and modest political reforms.
 Only in the 20th century, however, was Dutch rule enhanced to what would become Indonesia.
 Following Japanese occupation during World War II, the Netherlands tried to re-establish their rule, amid a bitter armed and diplomatic struggle that ended in December 1949.
 International pressure then forced the Dutch to formally recognise Indonesian independence.
 In 1960, the government of Indonesia, led by Sukarno, cut off all diplomatic ties with the Netherlands, ties that were restored only in 1968 by the New Order government.

 High-level visits

 In 1970, Indonesian President Soeharto paid an official visit to the Netherlands, which was reciprocated by Dutch Queen Juliana and Prince Bernhard royal visit to Indonesia in 1971.
 Queen Beatrix and Prince Claus also paid a royal visit to Indonesia in 1995.
 On 22 April 2016, President Joko Widodo paid an official visit to the Netherlands.
 On 10 March 2020, King Willem-Alexander paid a royal visit to Indonesia and made surprise apologies for excessive violence used during the early years of Indonesian independence.
+On 25 September 2025, President Prabowo Subianto visited the Netherlands and held meetings with King Willem-Alexander and Queen Máxima Zorreguieta to maintain the positive relations between the two nations, especially their collaboration in science and culture.